unfoldingWord-dev/Resource-Container/docs/linking.rst

 Automatically Linking Bible References
 --------------------------------------

-Bible references in any resource container should be automatically converted into resolvable links according to the linking rules for **book** resource types.
+Bible references in any RC should be automatically converted into resolvable links according to the linking rules for **book** resource types.
 Of course, if the reference is already a link nothing needs to be done.

 Conversion of biblical references are limited to those resources that have been indexed on the users' device.
 Conversion should be performed based on any one of the following: